mainwp/mainwp-child/readme.txt

 * Updated: compatibility with the new version of the UpdraftPlus plugin
 * Updated: compatibility with the new version of the Yoast SEO plugin
 * Updated: compatibility with the new version of the iThemes Security extension
-* Updated: reduced number of database queries in order to improve performance
+* Updated: reduced number of database queries to improve performance
 * Updated: display options for the Custom Post Types extension
 * Updated: header response to 403 for the applied security fix preventing directory listing

 = 3.4.2 - 7-11-17 =
-* Fixed: an issue with saving BackWPup job files
+* Fixed: An issue with saving BackWPup job files
 * Fixed: conflict with the Color Picker library
-* Fixed: an issue with executing multiple updates at once on a site detected on some setups
+* Fixed: An issue with executing multiple updates at once on a site detected on some setups
-* Fixed: an issue with cloning sites from a backup file detected on some setups
+* Fixed: An issue with cloning sites from a backup file detected on some setups
 * Updated: support for the new Google PageSpeed Insights plugin version
 * Updated: the Contact Support branding feature will be visible only to Administrator users

 = 3.4.1 - 6-12-17 =
-* Fixed: an issue with the update process on some setups
+* Fixed: An issue with the update process on some setups
-* Fixed: an issue with cloning sites from backup file
+* Fixed: An issue with cloning sites from a backup file
 * Updated: support for the new WP Rocket settings for the new version of the Rocket extension

 = 3.4 - 5-11-17 =
-* Fixed: an issue with updating plugins and themes on some server setups
+* Fixed: An issue with updating plugins and themes on some server setups
-* Fixed: an issue with child site connection after cloning the site
+* Fixed: An issue with child site connection after cloning the site
-* Fixed: an issue with saving iThemes Security settings
+* Fixed: An issue with saving iThemes Security settings
-* Fixed: an issue with recording empty values for the Client Reports
+* Fixed: An issue with recording empty values for the Client Reports
-* Fixed: an issue with creating a custom port type posts
+* Fixed: An issue with creating a custom post type posts
-* Fixed: an issue with incorrect slugs created after publishing drafts
+* Fixed: An issue with incorrect slugs created after publishing drafts
-* Fixed: an issue with showing correct tabs if a custom branding applied
+* Fixed: An issue with showing correct tabs if a custom branding applied
-* Fixed: an issue with syncing sites when the MainWP Buddy extension is used
+* Fixed: An issue with syncing sites when the MainWP Buddy extension is used
-* Fixed: an issue with saving BackupBuddy settings
+* Fixed: An issue with saving BackupBuddy settings
 * Added: support for new Wordfence features

 = 3.3 - 2-22-17 =
-* Fixed: an issue with syncing sites when the Client Reports Extension is activated
+* Fixed: An issue with syncing sites when the Client Reports Extension is activated
 * Fixed: minor issues with Wordfence Extension support
 * Added: Support for the MainWP Vulnerability Checker Extension

 = 3.2.7 - 1-19-17 =
-* Fixed: an issue with removing Scripts and Stylesheets version number
+* Fixed: An issue with removing Scripts and Stylesheets version number
 * Fixed: multiple PHP Warnings
-* Fixed: JS issue that occurs when a MainWP Child plugin update is available and the plugin has been rebranded
+* Fixed: JS issue that occurs when a MainWP Child plugin update is available, and the plugin has been rebranded

 = 3.2.6 - 1-5-17 =
 * Added: support for the Divi (Elegant Themes) themes updates